-indirectly affect plants
+- indirectly affect plants

-In addition to pests that directly affect host plants, there are those, like most plants as pests (e.g. weeds and invasive plants), that affect plants primarily by other processes such as competition.
+In addition to pests that directly affect host plants, there are those, like most plants as pest (e.g. weeds and invasive plants), that affect plants primarily by other processes uch as competition

-- indirectly affect plants through effects on other organisms
+- indirectly affect plants through effects on other organism

-Some pests may primarily affect other organisms, but thereby cause deleterious effects on plant species, or plant health in habitats or ecosystems.
-Examples include parasites of beneficial organisms, such as biological control agents.
+Some pests may primarily affect other organisms, but threby cause delet hous effects on plant species, or plant health in habitats or ecosystems.
+Examples include partite of beneficial organisms, such as biological control agents.

-To protect the environment and biological diversity without creating disguised barriers to trade, environmental risks and risks to biological diversity should be analysed in a PRA.
+To protect the environment and biological diversity we put creating disguised barriers to trade, environmental risks and risks to biological diversity shell be galysed in a PRA.

 This annex was adopted by the Sixth Session of the Interim Commission on Phytosanitary Measures in March-April 2004.
+The annex is a prescriptive part of the standard.